Skip to main content

 important

-The watch function must observe at least one cell, by the function call syntax, before the afterInit() call.
-Otherwise, the watch function will not observe any cells and will never be called.
+The watch function must observe at least one cell, using the function call operator, before the afterInit() call.
+Otherwise, the watch function will not be observing any cells and will never be called.

 Computed Cells